-You must always take into account that name spaces, i.e., mount tables, are perprocess in Plan 9.
-Most processes in the same window share the same name space (i.e., their mount table), and a mount, bind, or unmount done at a window will mkdir /tmp/dir ; bind /usr/nemo /tmp/dir
+You must always take into account that name spaces, i.e., mount tables, are per-process in Plan 9.
+Most processes in the same window share the same name space (i.e., their mount table), and a mount, bind, or unmount done at a window will not in general be noticed at other ones.
+However, any process may have its own name space.
+This catches many users that have not been using Plan 9 for some time, when they try to change the namespace using Acme.

+'''

 Figure 7.5 shows a window running Acme.
 Using this acme, we executed

+'''